tinacms/tina.io/content/blog/tina-cloud-and-nextjs-the-perfect-match.md

 Another powerful feature from Next.s is [server-side rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) (SSR): this time the React component is rendered on the server and then sent to the client.
 This is roughly the same process as static site generation but it happens _every time the page is requested_.
 SSR is useful when you have dynamic content that changes often.
 For example, the stock count on an e-commerce product page or user-specific data.

-With [Tina Cloud](/cloud/), our headless API that talks to GitHub handles the authentication for you, editable content is fetched from Github directly from the browser.
+With [Tina Cloud](/cloud/), our headless API that talks to GitHub handles the authentication for you, editable content is fetched from GitHub directly from the browser.
 That’s the approach we take in the [Tina Cloud Starter](https://github.com/tinacms/tina-cloud-starter).
 This doesn't mean you are limited to only using `getStaticProps` or you're unable to use SSR, just means that we handle the complex authentication for you with Tina Cloud.

 ## Next.js: a Natural fit for Tina Cloud